 I got a great workout and met some new friends in the process.
 They also sponsor weekly group rides so that cyclists of all abilities can ride together, with handcycles available to borrow for people who don’t own one.
 It was the perfect way to be introduced to this new sport, and there are local clinics and clubs like this all over the country who want to help aspiring handcyclists get started in the sport.
-You can find a chapter in your area using this link.
+You can search the internet t find a chapter in your area.

 Types of Handcycles

 There are several main types of handcycles—recreational, competitive and off-road—and some overlap these categories.
 They are all powered by using hand pedals attached to gears.
 For those with poor hand dexterity, special quad grips are available that attach your hands to the pedals so that you can use your arm muscles to propel the cycle without needing any grip strength.